-Join Bert Monroy for an in-depth discussion in this video Creating an eye, part of Bert Monroy: Dreamscapes Volume 2.
+Join Bert Monroy for an in-depth discussion in this video Creating an eye, part of Creating Dreamscapes in Photoshop: 2.

 Okay, so far little Godzilla's starting to look good, but you know when getting real close we'll go in here right into his face.
 And we see that that eye, that just doesn't quite get it, it really looks like a toy.
 So let's create our own eye to make it look a little better.
 I'm going to go in here and select that eye with the Pen tool.
 It'll go in there and just select the part of the eye that we see right there and go down here and just create that shape, go around and finish this guy off right through there.

 All right, so there's a nice little section for the eye itself.
 So, I'm going to create a layer on top of our little dinosaur here, right there.
 And in that layer, I'm going to take that path, I'm going to fill it.
 Let's go ahead and save it.
 And we can even call it eye so we know where it is.
 And I'm going to pick a color for that eye.
 I'm going to get a kind of a warm tone, kind of murky, about like that.
 It's going to be a good tone for it, alright?
 Then, I'm going to take that path and go ahead and fill it with that color.
 Alright, so now on top of this, I'm going to go in there, and start to play around with it a little bit.